steve-aurifexlabs/teachers-manual/teachers-manual.md

 - Hello, World! via UART
 - Blink LED
 - Read Temp Sensor
+- Hello, Triangle!
 - Temp Graph to Display
 - Send temp data to cloud
 - Add a button
-- Hello, Triangle!
 - Pressing the button should cycle through views
 - Firmware update
 - Emulate a gas sensor using a Raspberry PI and Python
 - Write a full E2E HIL test

-For the capstone project, start with [this example project](https://github.com/steve-aurifexlabs/mixing-tank-controller) for an example architecture in Python.
+For the capstone project, start with [this example project](https://github.com/steve-aurifexlabs/mixing-tank-controller) for an example architecture.

 ### ML: Core Outcomes
 - PyTorch Basics